mendix/docs/content/refguide8/offline-first.md

 If a network error occurs while uploading the data (via [step 3 in the upload phase](#stepthree)), the data is kept on the local device and no changes are made on the server.
 Any files uploaded in [step 2](#steptwo) will be uploaded again during the next synchronization.

-If a network error occurs (such as timeout) after uploading the data (via [step 3 in the upload phase](#stepthree)), the data is kept on the local device, but since the server has already started working on the request, it will complete the request.
-The device can not distinguish whether if the server processed the request, so the next syncronization attempt will contain the already-applied changes.
+If a network error occurs (such as a timeout) after uploading data (at [step 3 in the upload phase](#stepthree)), the data is kept on the local device.
+However, since the server has already started working on the request it will complete the request.
+The device can not distinguish if the server processed the request or not, so the next synchronization attempt will contain the already-applied changes.
 In this case, the server will behave differently based on Mendix version.
-Before Mendix 8.18, the server will re-update the server database.
-From Mendix 8.18 and forward, this process is optimized and the server will not apply the same changes, because they have been applied before.
+In Mendix Studio Pro v8.17 and below, the server will re-update the server database.
+From Studio Pro v8.18 and above, this process is optimized and the server will not apply the same changes, because they have been applied before.

 If a network error occurs during the download phase, no data is updated on the device, so the user can keep working or retry.
 The effects of the upload phase are not rolled back on the server.